IBM/Ansible-Automation-Platform-L3/docs/Part 2/02 Deploy an AIX Partition.md

 ```

-!!! warning "BE CAREFUL WITH INDENTATION"
+!!! note "BE CAREFUL WITH INDENTATION"
     AAP is very particular about indentation and nesting rules.
 In this example, every indentation level is denoted by two whitespaces.
 Also be sure to preserve the empty newline at the end of this example (the empty final line must be present within your YAML manifest.)

 After modifying and saving the *clouds.yaml* manifest file, we need to define the Playbook which Ansible will execute against.
 Modify (or create) the Playbook for generating a virtual machine via the following: